wallarm/product-documentation/docs/latest/user-guides/rules/rules.md

 !!! warning "Rule application delay"
     When you make changes to the rules, they don't take effect immediately as it takes some time to [compile the rules](#ruleset-lifecycle) and upload them to the filtering nodes.

-For a better understanding of how the traffic processing rules are applied, it is advisable to learn how the filter node [analyzes the requests][link-request-processing].

 ## What you can do with rules

 Using rules, you can provide the multiple protections measures for your applications and APIs, and also fine tune how attacks are detected, how the Wallarm nodes and some Wallarm components work: